SAFE: Multitask Failure Detection for Vision-Language-Action Models: Introduction

 \section{Introduction}

 Recently, scaling up robot manipulation datasets has enabled the development of large vision-language-action (VLA) models, which are generalist manipulation policies that can follow language instructions and accomplish a wide range of tasks~\cite{brohan2022rt1, openvla, octo, pi_0, pertsch2025fast, kim2025openvlaoft}.
 However, when VLAs are directly deployed on unseen tasks without collecting additional demonstrations and finetuning the model, they still suffer from limited success rates and a wide range of failure modes.
-This has been demonstrated by evaluations in recent work~\cite{openvla, brohan2023rt2, pi_0}: while their success rates on seen tasks are as high as 80-90\%, those on unseen ones drop to 30-60\% out-of-the-box.
+This has been demonstrated by evaluations in recent work~\cite{openvla, brohan2023rt2, pi_0}: while VLAs achieve success rates of 80–90\% on seen tasks, their performance on unseen tasks drops to 30–60\% out of the box.
 Therefore, to safely and reliably deploy VLA policies in the real world, it is important to promptly detect their potential failures.

-Most existing failure detection methods train a separate failure detector for each task, and evaluate the detector only on that task~\cite{xu2025faildetect, liu2024fleet, sinha2024real, wong2022error, liu2024modelbasedruntime, gokmen2023asking, xie2022whentoask, sinha2023closing, farid2022failure}.
+Most existing failure detection methods train a separate failure detector for each task, and evaluate the detector only on that task~\cite{xu2025faildetect, liu2024fleet, sinha2024real, wong2022error, liu2024modelbasedruntime, gokmen2023asking, xie2022whentoask, sinha2023closing, farid2022failure, majumdar2025predictive}.
 While these methods work well for specialist policies, they do not suit generalists like VLAs.
 VLAs are designed to accomplish diverse tasks and may frequently encounter novel task instructions and unseen environments during deployment.
 In such cases, it is impractical to exhaustively collect rollouts and train a failure detector for every new task.
-Some recent works introduce task-generic failure detectors, but they either require sampling multiple actions~\cite{agia2025unpacking} or need to query a large VLM~\cite{duan2024aha, du2023vision}, which poses significant inference overhead for large VLAs in the real world.
+Some recent works introduce task-generic failure detectors, but they either require sampling multiple actions~\cite{agia2025unpacking} or need to query a large VLM~\cite{duan2024aha, du2023vision}, which poses significant inference overhead for VLAs in the real world.
 This motivates the need for an \textit{efficient} and \textit{multitask} failure detector that can generalize to unseen tasks zero-shot and detect failures in a timely manner during the on-policy rollout of the VLA.